codingforentrepreneurs/ecommerce-2-api/README.md

 eCommerce 2 **API** Tutorial Series
 =========

-eCommerce 2 API is a step-by-step guide to impleming an RESTful API into your [eCommerce 2 project](https://github.com/codingforentrepreneurs/ecommerce-2) using the Django Rest Framework, Django Rest Framework JWT, Django CORS Headers, and more.
+eCommerce 2 API is a step-by-step guide to implementing an RESTful API into your [eCommerce 2 project](https://github.com/codingforentrepreneurs/ecommerce-2) using the Django Rest Framework, Django Rest Framework JWT, Django CORS Headers, and more.

 The project we use is [eCommerce 2](https://github.com/codingforentrepreneurs/ecommerce-2).
 Created by Team CFE @ [http://joincfe.com](http://joincfe.com).